Recommended for ages 6 and under with a grown-up’s assistance.

-Take a stroll around the entire case.
-What is the most biggest object you see on display inside?
-How about the smallest?
+This year at Holiday Express we’re going to the carnival!
+Take a stroll around the entire rotunda case.
+What is the most exciting carnival ride you see?
 Point it out to your grown-up!

 I spy with my little eye…a Ferris wheel!
 Can you find it?

 Did you know that by 1900 Ferris wheels were popular rides, and inspired the creation of many steam driven and wind up toys?
 The Ferris wheel you see here can be attached to a steam engine, or even operated by hand!

 I spy with my little eye…a miniature restroom!
 Can you find it?

 Although maybe not the most exciting or glamorous, restrooms are super important to have at a carnival!
 Peek inside the door of this miniature restroom.
 Can you spot the miniature mirror above the sink inside?